Where to Eat in Sydney: Food Lover’s Guide

 Drink in the cocktails and views at a rooftop bar

-There are a bunch of good rooftop options in Sydney so we have chosen five that will give you very different experiences.
-The harbour, both the iconic and the slightly less western views, a beach option and a cityscape offering.
+There are a bunch of good rooftop options in Sydney, so we have chosen five that will give you very different experiences.

 One of the most iconic nighttime harbour shots can be snapped from the Bar Blu, on level 36 of the Shangri La hotel.
 Technically not a rooftop bar at all but who cares about technicalities with a view like this.
-I have to be honest the service up here can be pretty average, and it costs a bomb, but if you want a perfect Instagram shot with your drink, this is the spot to come.
+If you want a perfect Instagram shot with your drink, this is the spot to come.
 Head here early to midweek at sunset for the best experience.

 Where to find drinks with a water view in Sydney